PostGuitarist/vscode-to-vs-extension/README.md

 [![VSCode to VS Extension Screen Shot][product-screenshot]](https://zadenconnell.tech)

 Microsoft products can be dumb.
-I wanted to make a C++ project on a Mac, but Microsoft does not support Visual Studio on Mac, and recently annoucned that Visual Studio for Mac would be losing support.
+I wanted to make a C++ project on a Mac, but Microsoft does not support Visual Studio on Mac and recently announced that Visual Studio for Mac would be losing support.
 I wanted to use VSCode.
 But it also needed to be compatible with Visual Studio on Windows (Mostly for university reasons).
 So I made this extension based on wzid's [vscode-to-vs](https://github.com/wzid/vscode-to-vs) extension (with permission).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>